Betty: An Automatic Differentiation Library for Multilevel Optimization: Experiments

 where $x_i$ / $L_{PT}^i$ stands for the $i$-th pretraining sample/loss, $\mathcal{R}$ for networks that reweight importance for each pretraining sample $x_i$, and $\lambda$ for the proximal regularization parameter.
 Additionally, $w$, $v$, and $\theta$ are respectively parameters for pretraining, finetuning, and reweighting networks.

-We conduct an experiment on the OfficeHome dataset~\cite{venkateswara2017deep} that consists of 15,500 images from 65 classes and 4 domains: Art (Ar), Clipart (Cl), Product (Pr), and Real World (RW).
+We conduct an experiment on the OfficeHome dataset~\citep{venkateswara2017deep} that consists of 15,500 images from 65 classes and 4 domains: Art (Ar), Clipart (Cl), Product (Pr), and Real World (RW).
 Specifically, we randomly choose 2 domains and use one of them as a pretraining task and the other as a finetuning task.
-ResNet-18~\cite{he2016deep} is used for all pretraining/finetuning/reweighting networks, and Adam~\cite{kingma2014adam} with the learning rate of $10^{-4}$ is used as our optimizer.
-Following ~\cite{bai2021important}, the finetuning and the reweighting stages share the same training dataset.
-For best-response Jacobian calculation, we used AID-FT with the unrolling step of 1 for all stages.
+ResNet-18~\citep{he2016deep} is used for all pretraining/finetuning/reweighting networks, and AID-FT with an unrolling step of 1 is used as our best-response Jacobian algorithm.
+Following ~\citep{bai2021important}, the finetuning and the reweighting stages share the same training dataset.
 We adopted a normal pretraining/finetuning framework without the reweighting stage as our baseline, and the result is presented in Table~\ref{tab:three-level}.

 Our trilevel optimization framework achieves consistent improvements over the baseline for every task combination at the cost of additional memory usage and wall time, which demonstrates the empirical usefulness of multilevel optimization beyond a two-level hierarchy.
-Finally, we provide an example of (a simplified version of) the code for this experiment in Appendix A to showcase the usability of our library for a general MLO program.
+Finally, we provide an example of (a simplified version of) the code for this experiment in Appendix~\ref{sec:code_example} to showcase the usability of our library for a general MLO program.